AB9IL/kiwisdr-helpers/README.md

 #### sdr_redirects.py
 Written in Python; parses data in kiwisdr_stripped.py, filters and sorts sites by snr score, further filters by geographical area, then and writes files containing php redirects to KiwiSDRs.
 Capable of switching frequencies based on day / night time, mode setting.
 Builds the [SDR Redirects](https://www.ab9il.net/monitor0) and more.

+#### sdr-stream:
+Written in Bash.
+Requires Rofi and / or fzf.
+Provide easy and rapid access to favorite stations on KiwiSDR servers.
+Reads station data in "sdr-stream-bookmarks" and provides a fuzzy finder list to the user.
+The bookmarks (and kiwisdr server urls) are sorted and formatted by "sdr-stream-bookmarks.py" in a manner similar to the regional updaters listed above.
+This SDR streamer differs as it may support an arbitrarily long list of radio bookmarks in any geographic area.
+The area must be defined in "sdr-stream-bookmarks.py" and station info defined in "sdr-stream-bookmarks-template."